dgis/CodeTV/ReadMe.txt

-CodeTV is a free DirectShow based TV software for Windows.
+﻿CodeTV is a free DirectShow based TV software for Windows.
 The home page is located at http://regis.cosnier.free.fr.

-Version 0.2 Copyright (c) 2006-2007 Regis Cosnier, All Rights Reserved.
+Version 0.3 Copyright (c) 2006-2012 Regis Cosnier, All Rights Reserved.
 This program is free software and may be distributed according to the terms of the GNU General Public License (GPL).